var-bin/terminalForCoder__WSD/bash/README.md

   if [[ $# -ne 2 ]]
   then
-   echo "You should specifyexactly two arguments!" else case $1 in
+   echo "You should specify exactly two arguments!" else case $1 in
     1)